Skip to main content

 When a user adds an email address to their account, you can use email links to verify the email address.

 1. Every user has a User object that represents their account.
 The User object has a emailAddresses property that contains all the email addresses associated with the user.
-The useUser() hook is used to get the User object.
+Use the useUser() hook to access the User object.

 app/account/add-email/page.tsx